 We will divide the tutorial into two parts:

 - Instrumenting sample app to start monitoring

-The applications shown in the dashboard are from a sample app called Hot R.O.D that comes with the installation bundle.
-It has 4 microservices being monitored: Frontend, Customer, Driver and Route.
-You can access the Hot R.O.D application UI at: http://localhost:9000/
+The application list shown in the dashboard is from a sample app called HOT R.O.D that comes bundled with the SigNoz installation package.

 Now that you have SigNoz up and running, let's see how instrumentation works.
 Instrumentation is the process of implementing code instructions to monitor your application's performance.
 Instrumentation is key to see how your application handles the real world.
 It helps you generate trace data which you can then use to understand what's happening inside your systems.